Sunday, October 23, 2016

 First Look at Logo - "My Debt To Maine" - Logo - Theodore Roosevelt Maine Heritage Trail 6-15-22

-The Narcissus Project Blog was created in April 2015 for the purpose of reaching out to a large number of folks through the power of social media to introduce them to Narcissus.
+The Narcissus Project Blog was created in April 2015 to reach out to a large number of folks through the power of social media to introduce them to Narcissus.
 The blog posts appeal to folks with an interest in Theodore Roosevelt's connection to Maine, to folks generally interested in regional/local history, as well as those folks within the greater railway family.
 Hopefully, these posts will endear many of them to help support the Narcissus financially, as it undergoes a complete restoration over the next few years at Seashore Trolley Museum in Kennebunkport, Maine.
 As an interurban, the Narcissus connected people with communities in Maine.
 Theodore Roosevelt was well known for his skills as an orator, connecting people with places and/or ideas.

 Theodore Roosevelt and the Narcissus should work together to connect Maine communities.